-BeBOLD refrigerated energy bars feature almond butter or peanut butter, oats, dairy-free chocolate chips, wildflower honey, chia seeds, brazil nuts, walnuts and dark maple syrup.
+BeBOLD refrigerated energy bars feature almond butter or peanut butter, oats, dairy-free chocolate chips, wildflower honey, chia seeds, Brazil nuts, walnuts and dark maple syrup.

 “There are no added powders or thickeners to keep them together,” Ms. Madison told Food Business News.
 “There’s no chalky taste you get from protein powders.
 None of that is in this bar.”

-U.S. retail sales of snack bars and granola bars rose 2.9% last year to reach $6.24 billion, according to Information Resources, Inc. An emerging segment of the market, refrigerated bars are gaining traction in particular among health-minded younger consumers, who perceive such products as fresh and free of additives or preservatives.
+U.S. retail sales of snack bars and granola bars rose 2.9% last year to reach $6.24 billion, according to Information Resources, Inc. An emerging segment of the market, refrigerated bars are gaining traction among health-minded younger consumers, who perceive such products as fresh and free of additives or preservatives.

 BeBOLD bars were developed at the Boston area juice shop Ms. Madison opened six years ago.
 Along with smoothies, salads and acai bowls, Stacy’s Juicebar sells hundreds of the raw energy bars each month.
 Growing demand inspired Ms. Madison to manufacture and market the bars nationwide.
 Her brother, David Adam Lowe, joined the business as co-founder.